One Swipe At A Time

 One Swipe at a Time™ is a US-based charitable organization located in Hilliard, Ohio.

 Through our solid partnership with a 25-year-old global payment processor who manages over $1 billion in electronic transaction each month and the 5th largest bank in the United States, we proudly announce a nationwide grant program dedicated to financing the launch of African American owned businesses.

 Without any biases, our corporate promise is to provide an opportunity and a real chance for African-American individuals to start and scale a business.

 DO THE WORK

-Besides providing tangible monetary assistance to foster the growth of Black-owned businesses, we donate state-of-the-art computers and Internet-based support systems to economically disenfranchised schools in need.
+Besides providing tangible monetary assistance to foster the growth of Black-owned businesses, we donate state-of-the-art computers and Internet-based support systems to economically disenfranchised schools.

 Let us be clear.
 We are not a lending institution nor do we market ‘loans' that require credit approval and payback terms.

 Instead, we provide start-up working capital, new business grant funding to help promising African American entrepreneurs launch and grow successful businesses.